Hagar-zakaria/Udacity-project_1/README.md

 *Based on the number of listings in a given neighborhood, the top five most popular neighborhoods are Broadway, Belltown, Wallingford, Fremont, and Minor.

-*The top five most expensive neighborhoods are Southeast Magnolia, Portage Bay, Westlake, West Queen Anne, and Industrial District.
+*The most expensive neighborhoods were Southeast Magnolia with an average. at 242, followed by Portage Bay at 227.
+The cheapest neighborhoods were Olympic Hills at 73 and Rainier Beach at 68.

 *One night-stay in Airbnb Seattle would cost close to 91 dollars for a single person and 112 dollars for a couple.